xazsanch/Identifiying-Over-and-Under-Performing-US-Movie-Theaters/README.md

 ## Modelling
 To establish a naive baseline for my predictive model, I reset my threshold to be the average Boxoffice from the entire dataset.
 With this new baseline, I was left with 55k records that had over indexed.
 None of the features were standardized, nor was any resampling done to address the class imbalance (150k Class 0 Records : 55k Class 1 Records).

-Thea Numeric features included in this model are:
+The Numeric features included in this model are:
 * Budget
 * Runtime
 * Number of Locations in First Week